pramation/Blue-Green-Deployment-CICD-WebApp/README.md

    * Expose the Container port to the Host port. (cmd: `kubectl expose ...`)
    * Files used: `deploy_app.yml`,`inventory.txt` , `mail.yml`
   * Depends on successful completion of `deploy-infrastructure` job.
- 5. `switch_to_new_production`: This switches the production link from old deployment to the new one.
+5.`switch_to_new_production`: This switches the production link from old deployment to the new one.
  * Get the IP address of the EC2 machine where the application was deployed.
  * Builds index.html file with the new application link.
  * Copy the index.html file to the S3 bucket.